da-vaibhav/khalilstemmler-blog/src/pages/articles/client-side-architecture/introduction.md

 #### Storage facades

 Most of the time we don't provide direct access to whats stored within the *store*.
-Usually, there's some *facade*, and API, that sits in-front of the data and provides ways for us to interact with it.
+Usually, there's some *facade*, an API, that sits in-front of the data and provides ways for us to interact with it.

 In Redux, this is `dispatch` (for updates) and connect (for reactivity).